MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/message-map-macros-mfc.md

 ### <a name="requirements"></a>Requisiti

-**Intestazione:** afxmsg_.h
+**Intestazione:** afxmsg_. h

 ## <a name="on_registered_thread_message"></a>  ON_REGISTERED_THREAD_MESSAGE

-Indica quale funzione gestisce il messaggio registrato dalla funzione RegisterWindowMessage Windows.
+Indica quale funzione gestirà il messaggio registrato dalla funzione RegisterWindowMessage di Windows.

 ### <a name="syntax"></a>Sintassi